-Lecture o contact hours (inc discussion cluding seminars, No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 211.
+ted in terms of the number of contact hours and the thematic sequ ontact hours (inc discussion cluding seminars, No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 215.
 The 1980 UN Convention on Contracts for the International Sale of Goods.
 The structure of the Convention.
 The basic principles of the application of the Convention.
 Concluding, entering into contracts.
-4 3 1 2.3.
+4 3 1 5.3.
 The General Agreement on Tariffs and Trade (GATT) The main goals and objectives of GATT.
-4 3 2 213.
+4 3 2 217.
 UNIDROIT The international commerce contract principles.
-E-commerce.
-6 2 1 214.
+Ecommerce.
+6 2 1 218.
 International trade contract INCOTERMS Terms, regulations.
-6 3 1 215.
+6 3 1 219.
 UNCITRAL international commerce contract principles.
 Aspects of the application of the principles in practice.
 UNCITRAL recommendations for commercial contract preparation.
-6 3 1 216.
+6 3 1 220.
 Maritime law.
 The concept and substance of international maritime law.
 The United Nations Convention on the Law of the Sea.
 International maritime transport regulations.
-4 3 1 217.
+4 3 1 221.
 International transport by road.
 The concept and essence of international transport by road.
 International transport by road regulation in the EU.
 Latvian legislation on transport by road.
-6 3 1 3.9.
+6 3 1 2.9.
 International air transportation.
 The Chicago and the Warsaw Convention.
 Bilateral agreements signed by Latvia on air communications.
-6 3 1 219.
+6 3 1 223.
 International transport by rail.
 Convention concerning International Carriage of Goods by Rail.
 Bilateral agreements signed by Latvia on international transport by rail.Intermodal freight transport.
-6 2 1 220.
+6 2 1 224.
 Methods of payment in international trade.
 Dispute resolution in international arbitration.
 4 2 1 Total: 48 24 12

-^{} If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color
+\ If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color

-Independent wor Independent work description: Study form tudy form Type of independent work Full-time studies Independent / Practical assignment's brief description: Gather information about the sources of law regulating international trade law.
-Combined task, which covers the substance, principles, methods and content of the regulatory framework of international transport.
-To analyze the UNIDROIT proposals and principles for international commercial transactions and their application in practice.
+Independent wor k description: Study form Type of independent work Form of control Independent / Practical assignment's brief description: 1.
+Gather information about the sources of law regulating international trade law.
+2. Combined task, which covers the substance, principles, methods and content of the regulatory framework of international transport.
+2 independent 3.
+To analyze the UNIDROIT proposals and principles for international commercial work assignments transactions and their application in practice.
+2 quizzes Full-time studies 4.
 Prepare necessary documents for concluding and implementation of foreign trade deals.
 Find and analyze errors in the drafted document.
-Mandatory reading and/or audio and video material for listening/ watching brief description: To study sources 1, 2, 3 from the mandatory list of sources, sources 1, 2, 3 from the other sources of information list (Latvian laws and regulations) about the topics acquired during the course.
-2 independent work assignments 2 quizzes
+Mandatory reading and/or audio and video material for listening/watching brief description: To study sources 1, 2, 3 from the mandatory list of sources, sources 1, 2, 3 from the other sources of information list (Latvian laws and regulations) about the topics acquired during the course.